edenspiekermann/craft-jwt-auth/README.md

 The plugin does or will offer the following features:

-- [ ] Validate incoming requests with a JWT present in the Authentication headers.
+- [x] Validate incoming requests with a JWT present in the Authentication headers.
-- [ ] Match a validated JWT to a user account in Craft CMS and login as that user.
+- [x] Match a validated JWT to a user account in Craft CMS and login as that user.
-- [ ] Optionally create a new account if no existing account can be found.
+- [x] Optionally create a new account if no existing account can be found.
 - [ ] Generate a JWT from a user’s account data to enable sharing with other services that implement the same secret key.

+While the plugin is already useable, it is by no means finished.
+Use at your own risk.
+Some things to do before I'm comfortable taking it to version 1.0.0:

+- [ ] Better error and exception handling in general.
+- [ ] Better testing for the presence of an actual JWT, rather than some other type of token.
+- [ ] Checking for the presence of valid claims and handling if they aren't there.
+- [ ] Handle edge case of successful user creation but failed image creation.
+- [ ] Add test cases for all of that.
+- [ ] Have really smart people review the code for vulnerabilities.
+- [ ] Other stuff I haven't though of because I haven't done 👆 yet.

 Written and maintained by [Mike Pierce](https://michaelpierce.trade).
 Made possible by [Edenspiekermann](https://edenspiekermann.com).